yktoo/yktoo.solutions/content/blog/0014/index.md

 On the other hand, the limit is set at 500 requests per hour, and each request can fetch up to 500 items, which means if you host less than **250 K** files, you're probably fine.

-## To-do
+## Removing redundant files

-I plan to also add file removal to the sync routine, so that local files that aren't present in Cloudinary can be automatically cleaned up.
+If the program is started with the `-d` command line switch, local files that aren't present in Cloudinary will be automatically cleaned up.

 ## Source code